-Law matters1 proponents conclude that minority shareholder protection in a corporate governance regime directly influences continued investment and capital market development.
-This single aspect of corporate governance is argued to be the primary focus of any reform in East-Asian countries and is considered to be essential to the development of capital markets in the East-Asian region2.
+Law matters proponents conclude that minority shareholder protection in a corporate governance regime directly influences continued investment and capital market development.
+This single aspect of corporate governance is argued to be the primary focus of any reform in East-Asian countries and is considered to be essential to the development of capital markets in the East-Asian region.
 To establish the validity of this proposition, we must ask does the protection of minority interest matter in capital market development in East Asia?
+This paper provides evidence that that the 'law matters' thesis particularly in relation to minority interests is overstated in legal research.
+In drawing this conclusion, a number of subsidiary issues have been analysed: To whom does the law matter?
+What evidence is presented to support the 'law matters' proposition, and are the research conclusions value-judgement free?
+What aspects of the law are important to capital market development?
+Should the Law have a bearing on the investment decision?
+Are there other factors other than Law that promotes and stimulates a safe investment climate?

-Lawyers shall always argue that 'law matters'4.
+Lawyers shall always argue that 'law matters'.
 Legal research stresses the importance of the legal discipline to the development of financial markets.
 The law matters debate can be distilled into three research avenues that cross the disciplinary divide in Economics, Finance and Law namely: (1) the significance of safeguarding minority interests in capital market development; (2) an investigation of other factors also responsible for enhancing capital markets; and (3)

-4 It is in the interests of lawyers to argue the case that the law is relevant [see Maynard, T.H., March 2002, "Law Matters, Lawyers Matter", Loyola-LA Public Law Research Paper No 2002-4 at http://ssrn.com/abstract=303570.
+&lt;sup>4 It is in the interests of lawyers to argue the case that the law is relevant [see Maynard, T.H., March 2002, "Law Matters, Lawyers Matter", Loyola-LA Public Law Research Paper No 2002-4 at http://ssrn.com/abstract=303570.